cdubiel08/Earnings-Calls-NLP/README.md

 ### Logistic Regression Model
 These features were fit onto a logistic regression machine learning model, LogisticRegression(), also a part of the scikit-learn librabry.
 The model was most effective when considering returns 1 day after the prior close.
 After using grid search for hyperparameter tuning and 5 fold cross validation, the most effective solver was the 'liblinear' parameter with L1 lasss regularization.
 The model had a mean accuracy score of 74%.

+### Model Performance
+The model was backtested from the period of 2015 -

 ### Text and Sentiment Analysis
 For the purpose of this analysis, only the prepared remarks for 2020 earnings calls for S&P100 companies compared to the full transcript text to compare the difference.
 The transcripts were modified by the following processing steps: